mandlar/RetroPowerUpLowerThirdsGenerator/README.md

     SEGA SPORTS | SEPT 7, 2000
     PAID: $1.50

+You can also force empty lines by entering three dashes for a line.
+This special case is to handle if you want the first and/or second line to be empty lines, but not the second and/or third lines.

+Example input:

+    FINAL FANTASY XV: COMPLETE OFFICIAL GUIDE
+    ---
+    PAID: $24

+    ---
+    ---
+    PAID: $20

 The program will warn you if it thinks one of the lines of text will be cut off if it is too long

 ### Template SVG file format